Payroll is more than issuing consistent paychecks

 Accurate and timely pay stubs: Payroll software companies are experts in processing tax codes, staying up-to-date on the latest laws, and can handle all manners of deductions, pay frequencies and any other specialized request.

 Saves an enormous amount of time: Businesses of all sizes benefit by delegating payroll processes.
 Outsourcing payroll allows you to stay focused on managing your employees and achieving company goals.

 Long-term savings and peace of mind: While an outsourced payroll solution may seem expensive up front, it’s more affordable in the long-term.
 Paying for a single-source payroll solution eliminates tax errors and the need for an accountant solely focused on payroll processes.

-There are a number of pros and cons for internal and outsourced payroll solutions.
-In order to determine the best solution for your business, you’ll have to account for a number of factors.
-How many employees do you have?
-Are you experienced in tax law?
-Can you offer benefits to your employees?
-If you’re curious about the costs and advantages of a single-source payroll software, reach out to a member of Dominion to review your needs and determine the best solution for your business.
+If you’re curious about the costs and advantages of single-source payroll software, reach out to a member of Dominion to review your needs and determine the best solution for your business.

 6. Features of an exemplary payroll processor

 If you’re responsible for running payroll for a Michigan-based business , you’re probably all-to-familiar with the stress and headaches that come with managing deductions, understanding federal, state, and local tax law and much more.
 So if you’re considering outsourcing your payroll processes you’ll want to know what features to look for.